michaelbrewer/aws-lambda-events/docs/event-bridge.md

-# Amazon EventBridge (CloudWatch Events)
+# Amazon EventBridge

-EventBridge (CloudWatch Events) invokes your function asynchronously with an event document that wraps the event from its source.
+Amazon EventBridge (CloudWatch Events) invokes your function asynchronously with an event document that wraps the event from its source.

 ## Input